Pleasant Camp, British Columbia: Travel

-The Port of Pleasant Camp is on the Haines Highway/Yukon #3 Highway and is a border crossing between the US and Canada.
-The port of entry to the U.S., about 300 yd to the south of Pleasant Camp, is named Dalton Cache.
+The Canada Border Services Agency port of Pleasant Camp is on the Haines Highway/Yukon #3 Highway and is a border crossing between the US and Canada.
+Visitors must travel 165 km (2 hours drive) along the Haines Highway through the Kluane National Park and Reserve from Haines Junction, Yukon.
+Pleasant camp is approximately 320 km (4 hours drive) from Whitehorse, Yukon, the nearest major airport and commercial center.

+The port of entry to the U.S., about 300 yd to the south of Pleasant Camp, is the Dalton Cache–Pleasant Camp Border Crossing.